-Sends a standard warning report event to the error logger.
+Sends a standard warning event to the error logger.
+The Format and Data arguments are the same as the arguments of io:format/2.
 The event is handled by the standard event handler.
-It is tagged either as an error, warning or info, see warning\map/0 [page 141].
+It is tagged either as an error, warning or info, see warning_map/0 [page 160].